-I've always tried to stay really open to other people and opportunities, and just being generally curious and asking lots of questions.
-I tend to have a 'yes' mentality, to build on what other people are contributing, always asking how I can help and get involved.
+I've always stayed open to other people and opportunities, been generally curious, and asked a lot of questions.
+I tend to have a 'yes and' mentality.
+I like to build on what other people are contributing, always asking how I can help and get involved.